h1romas4/zellij-datetime/README.md

 ## Settings

-Place the configuration file [`.zellij-datetime.kdl`](https://github.com/h1romas4/zellij-datetime/blob/main/.zellij-datetime.kdl) in the Zellij startup directory.If you are running Zellij from `.bashrc`, it will be `~/.zellij-datetime.kdl`.
+Place the configuration file [`.zellij-datetime.kdl`](https://github.com/h1romas4/zellij-datetime/blob/main/.zellij-datetime.kdl) in the Zellij startup directory.

+If you are running Zellij from `.bashrc`, it will be `~/.zellij-datetime.kdl`.

 ### Timezone